-I am a big fan of Archie Cochrane, who said many wise things, and one of them has become known as Cochrane’s aphorism.
-I wanted to mention this as a brief addendum to the page on my work on questioning screening.
+I am a big fan of Archie Cochrane, who said many wise things.
+One of them has become known as Cochrane’s aphorism.

 I wholeheartedly agree, although from time to time I get concerned that some of those who claim to promote evidence-based practice have forgotten the importance of matching the research method to the question, which can mean that the RCT is sometimes inappropriately endowed with a status which it cannot live up to (Here, I explain my position in a fairy story…).

 But Cochrane’s concern did not begin and end with the effectiveness of treatments.
 One of his overarching concerns related to the use of resources.